dillardm89/express_personal_website/README.md

 - All images used in the website should have appropriate alt text to be accessible

 Personal Challenge Goals:
-- Style website similar to personal WordPress website (https://www.mariannedillard.com)
+- Recreate styling as similar to personal WordPress website (https://www.mariannedillard.com) without using JavaScript